-Jesus’s Side Is Pierced
+Jesus’ Side Is Pierced

-Verses 31-33: "Since it was the day of Preparation, and so that the bodies would not remain on the cross on the Sabbath (for that Sabbath was a high day), the Jews asked Pilate that their legs might be broken and that they might be taken away.
+Verses 31-32: "Since it was the day of Preparation, and so that the bodies would not remain on the cross on the Sabbath (for that Sabbath was a high day), the Jews asked Pilate that their legs might be broken and that they might be taken away.
 32So the soldiers came and broke the legs of the first, and of the other who had been crucified with him."

 Verses 33-34: "But when they came to Jesus and saw that he was already dead, they did not break his legs.
 34But one of the soldiers pierced his side with a spear, and at once there came out blood and water."

-According to their writings it was he who, after witnessing the death of Jesus, said "Truly this was the Son of God."
-As a result, he was converted, and later traveled to Cappadocia where he preached the Gospel, and was martyred.
+According to their writings, it was he who, after witnessing the death of Jesus, said, "Truly this was the Son of God."
+As a result, he was converted and later traveled to Cappadocia, where he preached the Gospel and was martyred.

-It is not known which side of Jesus the soldiers pierced and is of no importance, else this would have been revealed by the Holy Spirit.
+It is not known which side of Jesus the soldiers pierced and is of no importance; else this would have been revealed by the Holy Spirit.